TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/the-things-stack.md

 - `events.redis.password`: Password of the Redis server
 - `events.redis.database`: Redis database to use
 - `events.redis.namespace`: Namespace for Redis keys
+- `events.redis.pool-size`: The maximum size of the connection pool

 With the `cloud` backend, the configured publish and subscribe URLs are passed to [the Go CDK](https://gocloud.dev/howto/pubsub/).